SahilThorat11/C_Programming/Assignments/Assignment1/README.md

 4.To check given number is divisible by 5 or not

-5.Display number of * by taking input form user.
+5.Display number of * by taking input form user

 To execute these codes commands used were:-